ggreer/geoff.greer.fm/_posts/2016-02-10-on-learning-c-part-4-so-what-should-i-read.md

 1. <span id="ref_1"></span>Before that, I'd only written a few toy programs in [Logo](https://en.wikipedia.org/wiki/Logo_%28programming_language%29), [QBasic](https://en.wikipedia.org/wiki/QBasic), and [TI-BASIC](https://en.wikipedia.org/wiki/TI-BASIC).

 2. <span id="ref_2"></span>If you're wondering why the compiler didn't warn about this, it's because this happened in 1998.
 Back then, gcc didn't warn about assignments in conditionals.
 Nowadays, any sane compiler will complain.
-How fortunate one is to be learning C today. :)
+How fortunate one is to learn C today. :)